-- Built-in null handling makes conditional query composition simple and easy – no need to wrap Specification conjunctions with a check for parameter state when parameters are optional.
+- Built-in null-safe handling simplifies conditional query composition – no need to wrap Specification conjunctions with a check for parameter state when parameters are optional.

 - Built-in support for efficient eager fetching provides query optimization – an entire Aggregate can be loaded with one query instead of many.